Equine-assisted wellbeing programme

 Improved friendships and connections with others.
 Reduced isolation.

-Engagement in an activity which boosts wellbeing which progressively leads to engagement with further positive activities in the community.
+Engagement in an activity that boosts well-being and progressively leads to engagement with further positive activities in the community.

 Get in touch